darshan-hpc/darshan/darshan-test/regression/README.txt

      Cray module on Cray systems @ the ALCF only)
    - cray-module-nersc-perlmutter (for instrumentation using a Darshan Cray module on the Perlmutter system @ NERSC only)
+   - cray-module-olcf-frontier (for instrumentation using a Darshan Cray module on the Frontier system @ OLCF only)
+   - cray-module-olcf-crusher (for instrumentation using a Darshan Cray module on the Crusher system @ OLCF only)

 The platform type should map to a subdirectory containing scripts that describe how to perform platform-specific tasks (like loading or